Akirapearl/frontapi-core/README.md

 # Welcome to frontapi-core
 This repo contains the frontend component part of a simple fullstack API.

+The idea for this frontend is to use templates for HTML content, so the output changes upon user click on specific buttons made on HTML.
+Planned stack uses Golang as main server/operational language, HTMX for managing the displayed content and Tailwind CSS for Styles-related changes.
+For this project, form will be prioritized over esthetics.

-As an overview, this frontend intends to communicate to a [backend API]() that returns CRUD operations over a simple MySQL Database.
+As an overview, this frontend intends to communicate to a [backend API](https://github.com/Akirapearl/backend-core) that returns CRUD operations over a simple MySQL Database.

 ## Entire API Diagram - Front & Backend